nuxt-examples/isomorphic-storage/README.md

-- `init(context)` should be called inside `nuxtServerInit` with `NuxtContext` object to initialize ls module with cookie values, and also inside `nuxtClientInit` for initializing the module
+- `init(context)` should be called inside `nuxtServerInit` with `NuxtContext` object to initialize ls module with cookie values, and also inside `nuxtClientInit` for initializing the module.

-- `get(key, defaultValue = {})` obtains a value with given key from isomorphic storage
+- `get(key, defaultValue = {})` obtains a value with given key from isomorphic storage.

-- `set(key, value)` saves value under given key in isomorphic storage
+- `set(key, value)` saves value under given key in isomorphic storage.

-- `mutations` contains predefined `update` and `restore` mutations that save and load vuex module content to/from storage, respectively
+- `mutations(lsKey)` creates predefined `update` and `restore` mutations that save and load vuex module content to/from storage, respectively.
+Pass it a string that contains a property name for the storage.

-- `actions` contains predefined actions for server and client module initialization
+- `actions` contains predefined actions for server and client module initialization.

 ## Build Setup